r-devel/r-dev-env/README.md

 Click on the 'Open in GitHub Codespaces' button and then click the green 'Create Codespace' button.

-> You will see the message "Codespace usage for this repository is paid for by ", with your username.
+> You will see the message "Codespace usage for this repository is paid for by ...", with your username.
 Don't panic!
-> **Note : The Github Codespaces is offered 120 core hours of free usage per month for every Github User.
-That means one can use codespace for 120hrs of free and its get reset every month.
-The free hours also differ according to the number of cores you are using to run your codespaces.**
 >
+> **Note : Github Codespaces offers 120 core hours of free usage per month for every Github user.
+So the actual number of free hours is 120 divided by the number of cores you are using to run your codespaces.**
+>
-> **Here for the R-dev-env codespaces we have set the codespace usage to 4 cores which leads to 30hrs of free usage per month.
+> **Here for the R-dev-env codespace we have set the codespace usage to 4 cores which leads to 30hrs of free usage per month.
 And it can also be changed according to your preference.**
+>
-> For more details about codespaces billing, you can read this [Codespaces Billing Docs](https://github.com/features/codespaces).
-And also calculate your Github services usage using this [Github Services Pricing Calculator](https://github.com/pricing/calculator).
-Moreover you can check your usage allowance under "Codespaces" on https://github.com/settings/billing.
+> For more details about codespaces billing, see the [Codespaces Billing Docs](https://github.com/features/codespaces).
+And also calculate your Github services usage with the [Github Services Pricing Calculator](https://github.com/pricing/calculator) and check your usage allowance under "Codespaces" on https://github.com/settings/billing.

 ![image](https://github.com/r-devel/r-dev-env/assets/72031540/d42c5d89-7f1d-46fc-8fdd-44e03311c9b2)